BlankTuber/EasterEggHunt2025/README.md

 ## Prologue: The Call to Adventure

-*[Introductory segment - unlocked for all participants at the beginning]*
+_[Introductory segment - unlocked for all participants at the beginning]_

 The ancient kingdom of Neerbye had long been at peace, its five provinces prospering under the watchful eyes of their guardians.
 But as the vernal equinox approached, strange energies began to stir.
-The ancient Egg of Creation—said to contain the power to renew or destroy the realm—had fractured into five pieces, each scattering to a different province.
+The ancient Egg of Creation, said to contain the power to renew or destroy the realm, had fractured into five pieces, each scattering to a different province.

 The Council of Elders gathered in the Grand Hall of Harmony, their faces grave beneath the flickering torch light.
 "We must summon the five champions," declared the First Elder, her voice echoing against the stone walls.
 "Only they possess the unique talents to recover the fragments before the equinox sun reaches its zenith."

 As the five champions assembled in the hall, five crystalline platforms appeared before them, each with a glowing controller.
 Above them, a magical projection showed five distinct pieces that needed to be moved across a labyrinth without colliding.

 "Your first challenge requires perfect coordination," explained the First Elder.
 "Each of you controls one piece of the puzzle.
 You must guide your pieces to their designated sanctuaries without collision.
-Only by working together—moving in sequence and yielding to one another—can you succeed."
+Only by working together, moving in sequence and yielding to one another, can you succeed."

 "Begin the sequence," commanded the First Elder.
 "Show us that five can truly act as one."

-*[First major convergence challenge: Cross Device Puzzle (Sequence) - All five participants must coordinate their movements across devices]*
+_[First major convergence challenge: Cross Device Puzzle (Sequence) - All five participants must coordinate their movements across devices]_

 ## The Navigator's Path: First Journey